Accelerated Optical Heart Rate Sensing With the MCX N94 Microcontroller

 Overview

-As uncomplicated as this method is, it does come with a trade-off.
+While the utilized method is indeed straightforward, it does come with a trade-off.
 The filtering operation it employs is very computationally expensive, requiring nearly one hundred multiply instructions for every incoming data sample.
-Implementing this algorithm on many microcontrollers (MCUs) would prove challenging and would likely demand that further trade-offs be made (e.g., lowering the sampling rate).
+Implementing this algorithm would prove challenging on most microcontrollers (MCUs), likely demanding that further trade-offs be made (e.g., lowering the sampling rate).
 The MCX N94 MCU from NXP, however, has an integrated DSP accelerator which allows this algorithm to execute quickly and affords greater flexibility to the embedded designer.
-Continue reading for more details on the hardware chosen for this project and an overview of the firmware which defines the application.

 Hardware